 If you’ve researched photography for any amount of time you’ve probably come across the phrase “golden hour.”
 This is because certain parts of the day are better for lighting than others.
 Most people think that a bright sunny day is great for photos, but at the wrong time of the day the bright sunshine can create harsh shadows on the face, especially under the eyes.
 Paying attention to the time of day, and consulting with your photographer about the best times, will always equal better photos.

 5.)
 Go easy on the posed shot lists

 During your posed shot list, every guest is going to be thinking the same thing: “I hope this doesn’t take forever!”
 If it does take a while, the photographer usually gets blamed, even though they are just trying to capture all the things you said you wanted!
 When planning for posed pictures, less can be more.
 Only take the pictures you will hang in your home, probably with immediate family and grandparents, and otherwise be more aware of who you want to grab quick shots with in the moment.
-You will have so many opportunities throughout the day to grab the other people you love for a quick candid that will a lot of times turn out looking a lot more fun and authentic than a rushed posed photo.
+You will have so many opportunities throughout the day to grab the other people you love for a quick candid that will a lot of times turn out looking a lot more fun and authentic and will require less photo retouching than a rushed posed photo.
 Making candid moments a priority throughout the day will create more genuine moments versus staged memories.

 6.)
 Don’t forget about reception candids

 While we are talking about candids, it’s important to remember that your reception time is the perfect opportunity to grab a quick photo with your second cousin John, who didn’t make the posed shot list cut.
 You’ve invited so many people to your wedding, and you will see people there that you may not have had the time to add to your formal shot list, but that doesn’t mean you can’t grab a picture with them!
 The reception is the perfect opportunity.